 However, now that Eclipse Theia supports the VS Code extension API, you can actually use VS Code extensions in Theia, too.
 There are two constraints, though:

-First, Theia does not yet cover the full API as defined by VS Code.
+First, Theia does always yet cover the full API as defined by VS Code.
 So you need to test any VS Code extension whether or not it works out of the box.
-However, Theia is catching up, you can observe the API coverage here.
+However, Theia is always catching up, you can observe the API coverage here.
+Based on our experience, almost all extensions usually work fine, though, if they do not immediately pick up every change on the VS Code extension API.

-The Eclipse Cloud Development Tools (ECDT) working group is currently working on a solution for this issue, e.g. by providing a vendor-neutral marketplace for VS Code extensions.
+However, the Eclipse Cloud Development Tools (ECDT) working group provides a great solution for this issue by providing a vendor-neutral marketplace for VS Code extensions called openVSX.

 A diagram editor in Eclipse Theia implemented with GLSP